Amenable hyperbolic groups: Amenable hyperbolic groups and millefeuille spaces

 \item $G$ is $\sigma$-compact and there exists a homomorphism $\beta:G\to\RR$ with closed image, such that $\Ker(\beta)$ is noncompact and for some $x$ with $\beta(x)\neq 0$, the action by conjugation of $x$ on $\Ker(\beta)$ is compacting.

-\item One of the two following holds: \begin{itemize} \item $G=N\rtimes(K\times\RR)$ where $N$ is a nontrivial homogeneous nilpotent Lie group on which $\RR$ acts by contractions, and $K$ is compact subgroup. \item $G=H\rtimes\ZZ$, where $H$ is closed, noncompact, and the action of $\ZZ$ on $H$ is compacting. \end{itemize}
+\item One of the two following holds: \begin{itemize} \item $G=N\rtimes(K\times\RR)$ where $N$ is a nontrivial simply connected nilpotent Lie group on which $\RR$ acts by contractions, and $K$ is compact subgroup. \item $G=H\rtimes\ZZ$, where $H$ is closed, noncompact, and the action of $\ZZ$ on $H$ is compacting. \end{itemize}

 \item $G$ has actions by isometries on a homogeneous negatively curved manifold $X$ and on a regular tree $T$ with $G$-equivariant surjective Busemann functions $b$ and $b'$ ($X$ and $T$ not being both reduced to a line), so that the action on the product $X\times T$ is proper and preserves cocompactly the fibre product